Angelo Buccarello: Work

 He opened centres for children of detainees in Amboditsiry, Andranobevava, Analamahitsy, Fenomanana, Anjiro, as well as for the most undernourished detainees of Androndra.

-After 32 years in Madagascar, of which 20 in Antananarivo, he was elected and named general Counsellor of the Trinitarian Order, in July 2001, in Rome (Italy).
+After 32 years in Madagascar, of which 20 in Antananarivo, he was elected and named general Counsellor of the Trinitarian Order, in July 2001, in Rome.

 He was later named President of the Trinitarian International Solidarity, an organism with the aim of liberation.

 Decorations

 In December 1996, Fr.
-Angelo received the prize for Human Rights from the French President, Jacques Chirac.
+Angelo received the prize for Human Rights from the French President Jacques Chirac.

 He was named member of the Commission Nationale Malgache for Human Rights, and was decorated Knight and Officer of the Ordre National Malgache.